topiaruss/django-deepface/README.md

 - 🎨 Modern, responsive UI with Bootstrap 5
 - 🔒 Secure storage and processing of biometric data

+## Demo app

+There is a [demo app](https://github.com/topiaruss/django-deepface-demo) that shows how you can get started with this library.
+The app adds the ability to count successful use of image upload, storing the browser agent string for analysis.
+This helps check if users in your company can use image capture and on what devices, before making the decision to implement it.

 ## Requirements

 - Python 3.8+ (less than 3.12 due to tensorflow wheels and instruction set issues)